a-chris/brian-rss/README.md

-# 🧠 Brian
+# 🧠 Brian RSS

-AI-powered RSS feeds for for book lovers and continuous learners.
+Daily RSS feed for continuous learners.
 Brian RSS creates personalized learning content about your favorite books, delivered daily through RSS and audio formats.

-My personal instance is available at [brian.achris.me/rss](https://brian.achris.me/rss), feel free to add it to your preferred RSS reader 😎
+Want to see it in action?
+Check out my personal feed at [brian.achris.me/rss](https://brian.achris.me/rss) 📚

 ![screenshot](readme/screenshot.jpeg)

 ## ✨ What is Brian RSS?

-Brian is your personal book companion that:

-- Generates intelligent RSS feeds about books you love
+- Generates intelligent RSS feeds about books you love or want to read
 - Creates audio recordings for easy listening
 - Delivers fresh content daily
 - Makes learning from books more engaging and interactive